 The easiest way of getting started on content production is often to start by producing concise, factual content and then add exercises, pictures and videos.
 This helps to keep the course compact.
 It pays to spend time on course planning: content production tends to be the most laborious and expensive part of online course production and is much more efficient when the plan is in order.

 An easy-to-use learning platform saves time and enhances the learning experience

 When choosing a learning platform for an online course, it is good to pay attention to the needs of the target group, the operating environment and the efficiency of content production.

 If the course participants participate in e-learning using their own devices, you should ensure that the learning platform works on different devices, including smartphones, and does not require the installation of a separate application.
-As the ease of use and fluency are key, it is a good idea to favor simple solutions – particularly if the participants’ digital skills vary.
+As ease of use and fluency is key, it is a good idea to favour simple solutions – particularly if the participants’ digital skills vary.

 Content production should be fluent on the learning platform because it is the most expensive step for an instructor in this work.
 When content production runs smoothly, the course can be completed more quickly, and no time is wasted struggling with technology.

 The online instructor can be actively present – or automate the course for self-study

 An online course can be automated for fully independent completion at the student’s own pace, or can be produced for completion on a controlled schedule, with more instructor guidance, discussion with others, and returned and evaluated assignments.